Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Keep those pesky players in combat!
 **Auto Taunt Pets!**
 •	Make sure they pets are not annoying your healer!
+**Auto Shield and Block!**
+• A melee class trying to absolutely murder you?
+Hello 100% block chance!
+**Auto Panic CC!**
+• You're super low, things are flying everywhere, what do you do?
+In the heat of the moment you've forgotten to use your CDs.
+No worries, I got you.
 **No Rage wasting!**
 •	No Hamstring or Piercing Howl on Freedom!
 •	No Damage on Immunities!